ucsb-goard-lab/defineCellROIs/README.md

 1. *Yes* --> load refined ROIs.
 2. *No* --> detect ROIs from scratch.

-You can quickly jump between the 2 options by pressing ``reset`` at the bottom left of the GUI.
+You can quickly jump between the 2 options by clicking on the ``reset`` button at the bottom left of the GUI.

 <p align="center">
 <img src="https://github.com/luismfranco/defineCellROIs/blob/4f4e3973ee30459977e391201a5c09af57ed19ea/screenShots/exampleROIs.png?format=1000w" height="500">